More than 1,200 WCC student-athletes received the award.

 Photos from the Waves' home finale.
 Taken by Martin A. Folb.

-PEPPERDINE 2012-13: A walk-on who appeared in five games for a total of 10 minutes as a sophomore ...
+PEPPERDINE 2012-13: Appeared in five games for a total of 10 minutes as a sophomore ...
 Averaged 0.8 points ...
 Sank a jumper at Gonzaga (2/7) on his first career shot ...
 Made two free throws vs. Saint Mary's (2/27) and played a season-high four minutes ...
 Earned WCC Commissioner's Honor Roll "bronze" honors.

 PEPPERDINE 2011-12: Worked as a student manager for the Waves as a freshman.